Abeeha-Afzal/CodeAlpha_Tasks/CGPA-Calculator/README.md

 - Semester GPA

 ### CGPA
-Calculates the **overall CGPA** using previous credits, previous CGPA, and current semester results.
+Calculates the **overall CGPA** using previous credits, previous CGPA and current semester results.

 ### Student
 Combines all components and generates the **final report**.